 In only six weeks an extremely impressive 42,019 written signatures were gathered and a further 25,368 people gave their names in support in the online version of the petition.
 The petition was handed to Mojo Mathers MP from the Green Party to present to Parliament on the 22nd of May 2012.

 The petition was presented so soon after its launch as it needed to be before parliament while the Psychoactive Substances Bill is being considered and voted on.
-The petition handover day was a successful event attended by a lively group of supporters including many from the HUHA animal sanctuary accompanied by beagles that had been rescued from the VARC vivisection laboratory.
+The petition handover day was a successful event attended by a lively group of supporters including many from the HUHA animal sanctuary accompanied by beagles that had been rescued from the VARC research laboratory.

 More information on the VARC beagle rescue and the great work the HUHA team does can be found here.
 This event didn't go unnoticed in the media and by the politicians that would be voting on the legislation.